Categories

 execution racial bias Tarrant County

-State of Texas scheduled to execute Cedric Ricks
+State of Texas executes Cedric Ricks

 Ricks has long suspected that the State discriminated because of jurors’ race during jury selection.
 Indeed, he raised a Batson objection at the time of trial and specifically asked to see the State’s notes.
 The State refused to provide their notes. …